ByteLightDev1/ByteLight/README.md

-# ByteLight:
+# ByteLightProject:
-ByteLight is a module that adds functions...
+ByteLightProject is a module that adds functions...

 ## Guide:
 Click [GUIDE](GUIDE.md) to see it.

 ## Install command:
-pip install ByteLight
+pip install ByteLightProject

 ## PyPI:
 [ByteLight PyPI](https://pypi.org/project/ByteLight/)